What Are Leg Discoloration and Leg Swelling?

 Conservative management of swelling may include the following recommendations

 - Leg elevation during periods of rest.
-Gravity will cause an increase in pooling of blood in the lower legs and increase swelling if the legs are left dangling rather than elevating them
+Gravity will cause an increase in the pooling of blood in the lower legs and increase swelling if the legs are left dangling rather than elevating them.

-- Adjustment of medications that may be contributing to swelling
+- Adjustment of medications that may be contributing to the swelling.

 Treatment of venous disease